originallyus/Logitech-Z906/README.md

 # Logitech Z906 Control Library with SoftwareSerial

-This is a fork & enhanced version of **Logitech Z906 Control Library** originally by [zarpli](https://github.com/zarpli/Logitech-Z906) with a Pull Request from [systemofapwne](https://github.com/systemofapwne/Logitech-Z906).
+This is fully remastered version of **Logitech Z906 Control Library** originally developed by [zarpli](https://github.com/zarpli/Logitech-Z906) with a Pull Request from [systemofapwne](https://github.com/systemofapwne/Logitech-Z906).

-On top of these, we have added support for SoftwareSerial & better documentation to support ESP8266 or ESP32 modules.
+We have completely re-written the library with the following changes:
+- Support for **SoftwareSerial** is added
+- More robust serial communication code, locking on 0xAA header & actual payload length
+- No more issue with extra un-read bytes
+- Public function to efficiently read multiple statuses after 1 ***update()***
+- Fully support ESP8266 and ESP32 modules
+- Comprehensive documentation consolidated from various sources
+- Function prototypes are backward compatible with **zarpli** or **systemofapwne** versions.

 # ESP Wiring Diagram

 These pins are **NOT** 5V tolerant.

-If you are using Arduino UNO, MEGA, etc... you need to use a **Logic Level Converter** to convert 5V logic signals to 3.3V.
+If you are using 5V Arduino UNO, MEGA, etc... you need to use a **Logic Level Converter** to convert 5V logic signals to 3.3V.

 |ESP Pin||DE-15 Pin|Description|
 |---|---|---|---|